corsairmarks/scientist_ai_assistant_upgrader/mod/README.md

 * 1.0.4 Alter text alignment in thumbnail
 * 1.1.0 Enhanced remove/add AI assistants when outlawing/legalizing AI
     * Check for AI being legal before upgrading any scientist traits
-    * Mark as compatible for Stellaris 3.1.* "Lem"
+    * Mark as compatible for Stellaris 3.1 "Lem"
-    * Still usable with previous version 3.0.* "Dick" (and likely 2.8.* "Butler")
+    * Still usable with previous version 3.0 "Dick" (and likely 2.8 "Butler")
+* Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
+    * Still usable with previous versions: 3.1 "Lem" and 3.0 "Dick" (and likely 2.8 "Butler")

 ## Source Code